Foggyman/Jokes/README.md

 Time to write, I spend the next hour writing this very readme... it is the second late night in row so, please, don't judge too harshly the babling about my code :)

-## Those things could/should have been added:
+## Things that could/should have been added:

 - Husky
 - Category filter on search